 How To Build Topic Clusters

 The process of creating topic clusters concurrently optimizes your content to rank higher as a suggested result on search engines for particular industry-related keyword searches.
 In order to secure this lofty position on a Google results page, it is necessary to conduct thorough keyword research.
 Logically, the SEO keywords you choose should reflect the words and phrases most commonly searched by individuals fitting your buyer persona.
-(We can ensure these factors are integrated into your keyword research.)
+(These factors are a fundamental aspect of our keyword research services)

 Step 1: Keyword Research and Planning for SEO Topic Clusters